Negotiating Staffing Agency Bill Rates – the Inside Scoop!

-How Long Will They Be Working on Assignment
+How Long Will the Employee You Select Be Working on Assignment?

 The longer the temporary or contract assignment the longer the staffing company has to recoup its up front recruiting costs.
 The longer an assignment, the lower should be your mark up or bill rate.